pjakovits/FaaSfunc/README.md

 This repository contains example FaaS functions

 ## 1. thumbnail_example
-Simple OpenFaaS Python function for generating a thumbnail.
-Expects the input to be a multipart/form-data, (e.g. sent though a typical HTTP form).
+Simple OpenFaaS Python function for generating a thumbnail of an image that user submits though a typical HTTP (multipart/form-data) form.
 Uses Python Pillow image processing library.

 ### Assumptions:
 Content-Type of the input: multipart/form-data